An electron-beam based Compton scattering x-ray source for probing high-energy-density physics: Source Properties

-A schematic diagram of an electron beam-based Compton x-ray source is shown in Figure~\ref{fig:cartoon}.
+A schematic diagram of an electron-beam based Compton x-ray source is shown in Fig.~\ref{fig:cartoon}.
 The primary engineering challenge of the source is co-timing and co-aligning the electron beam and the scattering laser pulse.
 At a minimum, the two beams must be co-timed better than the longer of the two pulse durations, and co-aligned better than the larger of the packet waist and the focal spot size.
-Assuming the system is designed to achieve 100~ps temporal resolution, a timing jitter on the order of 10~ps will be required, equivalent to 3~mm of laser path.
-To robustly achieve this level of co-timing, a single laser front-end should seed both the $\mu$J UV laser that irradiates the photocathode and the scattering laser.
+Assuming the system is designed to achieve 100-ps temporal resolution, a timing jitter of the order of 10~ps will be required, equivalent to 3~mm of laser path.
+To robustly achieve this level of co-timing, a single laser front end may be used to seed both the $\mu$J UV laser that irradiates the photocathode and the scattering laser.

 The creation of high-charge beams is more likely to be a limiting factor than laser intensity.
 The most robust design will therefore feature a laser pulse that is both longer and spatially larger than the electron packet, such that the spatial resolution of the system is set by the electron packet size and the temporal resolution by the transit time.
-Note that the geometric terms in Eq.~\ref{eq:N_source} strongly encourage an on-axis scattering geometry.
-If the laser is coaxial with the electron beam ($\phi = 0$), the geometric term for spatially-limited scattering increases as $f_\#^2$, encouraging long scattering distances.
+Note that the geometric terms in Eq.~(\ref{eq:N_source}) strongly encourage an on-axis scattering geometry.
+If the laser is coaxial with the electron beam ($\phi = 0$), the geometric term for spatially limited scattering increases as $f_\#^2$, encouraging long scattering distances.
 But if the offset from on-axis scattering exceeds $\phi > 2/\pi f_\# (=3.6^\circ$~for $f_\# = 10)$, the intersection volume grows only linearly with $f_\#$.
-In the case of flying focus (Eq.~\ref{eq:N_source_ff}) the standard optics require on-axis scattering for the intense region to co-move with the electron packet.
+In the case of a flying focus [Eq.~(\ref{eq:N_source_ff})], the standard optics used for spatiotemporal control require on-axis scattering for the intense region to co-move with the electron packet.
 For these reasons, an on-axis scattering geometry is highly beneficial for both cases.